All Episodes

 We can talk to people that hate this country because they like us, and we're good at it.

-It was this is astounding to me.
+This is astounding to me.

-Not only that, ladies and gentlemen, as we speak, Jack Reed and Dick Durbin, two senators are delivering the Democrat response.
+Not only that, ladies and gentlemen, as we speak, Jack Reed and Dick Durbin, two senators, are delivering the Democrat response.

-The Democratic response to an address by the Iraqi Prime Minister, as though the Iraqi Prime Minister is a political opponent.
+The Democratic response to an address by the Iraqi prime minister, as though the Iraqi prime minister is a political opponent.

 Durbin went out there, said some mushmouth, and then turned it over to Reed.

-And Reed said, Well, it really sounded good, but you know something?
+And Reed said, well, it really sounded good, but you know something?

 We didn't hear a plan.